 Does your district’s curriculum meet the quality of evidence required in the new ESSA standards?
 Do you know what to look for when reviewing new curriculum?

 Alisa Dorman discusses the Every Student Succeeds Act (ESSA) and explores four key evidence types—anecdotal, descriptive, correlational, and causal—along with how to use each when reviewing the quality and strength of curriculum studies.
 Understanding these differences is important for educators as they become more critical consumers through evidence-based research.

 When teachers understand the WHY behind the HOW of teaching reading, students make greater gains and are on track for lifelong success.

-Administrators from Rapides Parish School Board in Louisiana join Dr. Moats to discuss how they are achieving incredible K–3 literacy results and improving reading proficiency.
+Administrators from Rapides Parish School Board in Louisiana join Dr. Louisa Moats to discuss how they are achieving incredible K–3 literacy results and improving reading proficiency.

 Dr. John Woodward shares a contemporary look at the relationship between math curriculum and professional development that increases teacher knowledge while improving student growth.